10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 ### 1. Introduction

-Chiquito is a high-level structured language designed for the seamless implementation of zero-knowledge proof applications.
+Chiquito is a high-level structured language designed for the seamless implementation of zero-knowledge-proof applications.
 It empowers developers to work with elevated and structured abstractions compared to most Zero-Knowledge Proof Domain-Specific Languages (ZKP DSLs), all without compromising performance.
 Currently, Chiquito boasts a fully integrated backend for Halo2.

 As known, Halo2 stands as a formidable zero-knowledge proving system, evolving from Halo by transitioning its proof system to Plonk.
 This strategic shift eliminates the need to redo the trusted setup for each circuit structure.
-And It ensures scalability through custom gate and lookup table functionalities.
+It ensures scalability through custom gate and lookup table functionalities.
 Due to its compelling advantages, an increasing number of projects, including several zkEVM initiatives, have adopted Halo2 for circuit development.

 However, despite Halo2's robust capabilities, it may not excel in every aspect as a general-purpose tool.
 For instance, it poses a significant challenge for newcomers to navigate its intricacies.